 Closed accounts that are inaccurately listed as open can give the impression of higher debt or unused credit lines.

 How to fix: Contact the financial institution responsible for the account and request them to report the account closure to the credit bureau.
 Alternatively, you can file a dispute with the credit bureau and provide supporting documentation.

-Unauthorized credit inquiries can lower your credit score and indicate potential identity theft.
+Unauthorized credit inquiries can lower your A numerical representation of an individual's creditworthine More and indicate potential identity theft.

 How to fix: If you find unauthorized inquiries on your credit report, contact the credit bureau and request the removal of the inquiry.
 You may also want to consider placing a fraud alert on your credit report to prevent further unauthorized inquiries or fraudulent activity.

-Late payments can severely impact your credit score, and sometimes they may be reported inaccurately.
+Late payments can severely impact your A numerical representation of an individual's creditworthine More, and sometimes they may be reported inaccurately.

 How to fix: Contact the creditor who reported the late payment and provide evidence of on-time payment.
 If they confirm the error, they should report the correct information to the credit bureau.
 You can also file a dispute with the credit bureau and provide supporting documents.